development-amold/Attendance-System/README.md

 7. Added Authorization header with angular interceptor and node express-jwt

 8. We can get current logged in user in NODEJS using: req.user

+9. npm install --save tempfile && excejs [Used for XLSX exporting]